Pediatrics Residency

 • Pediatric Urology

-Approximately 60-70 percent of our graduates have entered primary care and 30-40 percent have entered pediatric academic fellowships such as neonatology, critical care, emergency medicine, hematology/oncology, pediatric hospital medicine, pulmonology, endocrinology, adolescent medicine, child development, anesthesiology and gastroenterology.
+Approximately 60-70 percent of our graduates have entered primary care and 30-40 percent have entered pediatric academic fellowships such as neonatology, nephrology, critical care, emergency medicine, hematology/oncology, pediatric hospital medicine, pulmonology, endocrinology, adolescent medicine, anesthesiology and gastroenterology.

-As they progress through the first year, PGY-1 residents are encouraged in their ability to independently seek knowledge and critique the medical literature through a structured evidence based medicine curriculum.
-They are coached in their ability to be “Residents as Educators” for both their teammates and their patient families.
+As they progress through the first year, PGY-1 residents are encouraged in their ability to independently seek knowledge and critique medical literature through a structured evidence-based medicine curriculum.
+They are coached in their ability to be “Residents Educators” for both their teammates and their patient families.
 They are also introduced to Quality Improvement concepts and begin a project relevant to their career interests, with the guidance of an experienced faculty mentor.

 Throughout the first year of training, residents establish a framework of understanding of pediatric practice that incorporates issues of child health advocacy, preventive health care, clinical ethics and effective cost containment into each aspect of their future experiences.